aptalca/docker-ha-bridge/README.md

 - To turn on -Dtrace.upnp include `-e UPNPTRACE="true"` (Default is false)

 You can access the WebUI at `http://SERVERIP:SERVERPORT/`
-It is much much easier to manage connected devices that way

 ## Changelog:
 - 2015-11-04 - Update to ver 1.0.7 / Environment variables updated to include support for Harmony